 This bill amends Section 13 of P.L.1980, c.105 to exempt sales of certain medical supplies, specifically adhesives, bandages, dressings, gauze, and swabs, from the sales and use tax.
-The new legal language specifies that these items are exempt as long as they are disposable and not designed for repeated use.
-This change aims to simplify the tax status of these commonly used medical supplies, which may not always meet the criteria of over-the-counter drugs that require specific labeling to qualify for tax exemption.
+The exemption applies regardless of whether these items contain an antiseptic or bacterial control product, provided they are disposable and not designed for repeated use.
+This change aims to simplify the tax status of these commonly used medical supplies, which previously could only qualify for exemption if they met the criteria of over-the-counter drugs, including having an active ingredient.

 Statutes affected: